mohamedsafwat89/Udacity-Landing-Page/README.md

 ## Instructions

 First project with Udacity .
-It's about convert this project from a static project to an interactive one.
+It's about converting this project from a static project to an interactive one.

 To get started, open `js/app.js` and start building out the app's functionality.
 I prefer to Run this project on google chrome